listrophy/ecstatic/README.md

 # Ecstatic

 Ecstatic is a static site generator focused on simplicity.
 It uses just enough of the right tools, leaving as much power in your hands while still providing plenty of value.
-Ecstatic is opinionated in favor of [HAML](http://haml.info/), [SASS](http://sass-lang.com/), and [CoffeeScript](http://coffeescript.org/).
+Ecstatic is opinionated in favor of [HAML](http://haml.info/), [SASS](http://sass-lang.com/), and (someday) [CoffeeScript](http://coffeescript.org/).

-Ecstatic provides a straight-forward directory structure for your site and concatenates scripts and stylesheets.
+Ecstatic provides a straight-forward directory structure for your site<!-- and concatenates scripts and stylesheets-->.
 It also provides a mechanism to push either the `master` or `gh-pages` branch to GitHub.

 Ecstatic does **not** provide an automatic mechanism for blogging.
 If you want to use Ecstatic for blogging, you will have to curate your own site structure.
 Not ideal, but it's not a core feature.
 Perhaps someone will write a plugin that provides automatic blogging functionality (hint, hint).

 Ecstatic is not meant to create ridiculously optimized sites.
 It will instead make fairly optimized sites.
-Perhaps, in the future, there can be a plugin ecosystem that takes Ecstatic output and performs further optimization (e.g., pre-gzip, js closure compilation, etc.).
+Perhaps, in the future, there can be a plugin ecosystem that takes Ecstatic output and performs further optimization (e.g., pre-gzip, JS Google closure tools advanced compilation, etc.)

 ## Requirements

-You will need Ruby 1.9.3 or greater (it may work with earlier versions of 1.9.x, but they are not tested).
+You will need Ruby 2.0.
+It should also run fine on Ruby 1.9.3.
+Either RVM or rbenv should work.
 You will also need a way to compile CoffeeScript.
 Simply having [node.js](http://nodejs.org/) on your machine should suffice.

 ## Creating a static site for GitHub Pages